SQLite vs PlanetScale for Solo Developers

 The 9/10 vs 6/10 rating gap tells the story.
 SQLite is free, instant to set up, and handles the workload of most solo developer projects without breaking a sweat.
 PlanetScale's strengths (branching, zero-downtime migrations, horizontal scaling) solve problems that matter at scale but rarely affect individual developers building their first or fifth product.

 PlanetScale becomes relevant when your application outgrows a single server, needs high write concurrency, or when zero-downtime schema changes are critical for a production service with paying users.
-At that point, the $39/month is a reasonable business expense.
+At that point, paying from $5 a month for Postgres or near $39 a month for a MySQL cluster is a reasonable business expense.

 My recommendation: start every project with SQLite.
 Build your application, validate the idea, get users.
 If and when SQLite's limitations become real (not theoretical), migrate to PlanetScale, Neon, or Supabase.
 That migration is a well-understood process, and your ORM likely abstracts most of the database differences.